learn-co-curriculum/bash-tutorial/README.md

 ### PATH and Environment Variables

 You may be wondering what the computer is actually doing when you type a command at the command line.
 It's running an executable program.
 But how does the computer know what to do when I type `ls whatever`?
 The PATH variable gives the computer an ordered list of directories to search to find an executable with the name you typed.
 In our case, it's going to search for the "ls" executable.
 If you type `ls /bin` you'll see that this is an actual program or "binary" which is why it's usually found in the bin directory (short for binary).
 If you're trying to run a ruby program and typing `ruby myprogram.rb` the computer goes through all the files in the path until it finds an executable called ruby and then runs that code with the provided argument ("myprogram.rb").
 If you type `echo $PATH` you can see what your path is.
-If you're using RVM, it will look something like this:
+If you're using [RVM](https://rvm.io/) (if you don't know what this is at the moment don't worry), it will look something like this:

 ```
 /Users/blake/.rvm/gems/ruby-1.9.3-p392/bin:/Users/blake/.rvm/gems/ruby-1.9.3-p392@global/bin:/Users/blake/.rvm/rubies/ruby-1.9.3-p392/bin:/Users/blake/.rvm/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/usr/bin:/usr/local/sbin:/Users/blake/bin:/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin:/Applications/Xcode.app/Contents/Developer/usr/bin